 Call us free on 0808 168 9540

 A licence from the Environment Agency is required to catch and handle crayfish (e.g. to use bait traps).
-The breeding season is late May to June which is when females may be carrying newly-hatched young.
-If habitat is going to be destroyed then it is best to move female crayfish with eggs earlier in the breeding season, rather than waiting for the young to hatch as it is unlikely that all the young will be caught.
-It is best to survey outside the breeding season with the optimum period being July to September.
+The breeding season is late May to June, and this is when females may be carrying newly hatched young.
+If habitat is going to be destroyed then it is best to move female crayfish with eggs earlier in the breeding season, rather than wait for the young to hatch as catching the young is much harder.
+It is best to survey outside the breeding seasons with the optimum period being July to September.

-Phlorum can offer advice for developers concerned about impacting upon white-clawed crayfish.
-Get in touch now with our team of friendly experts for your free, no obligation, chat about white-clawed crayfish surveys.
+Phlorum can offer advice for developers concerned about impacting upon white-clawed crayfish; contact us for more information about our white-clawed crayfish surveys.